-Business Overview and 2019 Performance Highlights
+Business Overview and 2020 Performance Highlights

 White Mountains is engaged in the business of making opportunistic and value-oriented acquisitions of businesses and assets in the insurance, financial services and related sectors, operating those businesses and assets through its subsidiaries and, if and when attractive exit valuations become available, divesting to realize gains on their sale.
-Our principal focus is to grow adjusted book value per share ("ABVPS") because we believe that, over the long term, our share price growth will parallel our growth in ABVPS (see chart and discussion on page 30).
-Since our IPO, including dividends, White Mountains has delivered 13% annualized growth in ABVPS and 12% annualized growth in market value per share.
-Having sold off a number of significant businesses from 2015-2017, which generated \$1.4 billion in transaction gains and left us with \$3.1 billion of pro forma undeployed capital, we remain in a transitional period as we continue to work to thoughtfully redeploy and distribute the proceeds of those transactions.
+Our principal focus is to grow adjusted book value per share ("ABVPS") because we believe that, over the long term, our share price growth will parallel our growth in ABVPS (see chart and discussion on page 31).
+Since our IPO, including dividends, White Mountains has delivered 14% annualized growth in ABVPS and 12% annualized growth in market value per share.
+Having sold off a number of significant businesses from 2015-2017, which generated \$1.4 billion in transaction gains and left us with \$3.1 billion of pro forma undeployed capital, the Company was in a transitional period for the past few years as the management team worked to redeploy thoughtfully and distribute the proceeds of those transactions.
+Following our actions in 2020, that process is now complete.